McGill-DMaS/Kam1n0-Community/documentation/web-ui.md

 ![image](https://cloud.githubusercontent.com/assets/8474647/15006977/e20bfa1c-11a2-11e6-8af1-f3267b39d47d.png)

-## Search with an Assembly Function
+## Search with an assembly function

 Next, we want to search an assembly function against the repository.
 By clicking the `clone search` link on the navigation bar, we are redirected to the assembly function/fragment search page.
 Basically it has a text box with a search button.